 “With the matte surface of gouache, you can draw over it and get the best of all worlds,” he continues.
 “This combination of tools allows the linear marks that the pencils can provide, as well as the accurate values and light effects that you can get with paint.
 Also, unlike oils, this technique is unobtrusive, has no odour, is small enough to fit on a diner table, and is fast.”

-05. Flowers and grass
+05. Sketch flowers and grass

 Printmaker and pattern designer Kate Farley likes to unwind by drawing flowers and grass.
 “It keeps the hand and eyes ticking over, with no pressure to use the drawings commercially if I don't want to,” she explains.
 “Plus it’s an excuse to buy myself flowers!